The Best Flower Delivery Services We Actually Order From

 • Ships from Atlanta

-JJ’s Flower Shop in Atlanta has a celeb following (the store counts Kate Hudson, Gabrielle Union, and Janelle Monáe among its fans), and it recently launched FLWR FWD nationwide shipping for a few popular bouquets.
-With just four options—the Mini, Standard, Rose Wrap, and Monochrome Pink—the selection is slim, but the flowers that arrive are fresh, vibrant, and wrapped beautifully, all finished with a hand-tied ribbon.
+JJ’s Flower Shop in Atlanta has a celeb following (the store counts Kate Hudson, Gabrielle Union, and Janelle Monáe among its fans), and anyone can order its FLWR FWD nationwide shipping for a few popular bouquets.
+With just five options available for national shipping—the Mini, Standard, Rose Wrap, Monochrome Pink, and DIY Floral Arranging Kit—the selection is slim, but the flowers that arrive are fresh, vibrant, and wrapped beautifully, all finished with a hand-tied ribbon.
 Exactly what you want in the mail, plus some flower food to keep them perky for a few extra days.
 The Mini comes with 9 to 10 blooms, and the Standard set comes with 14 to 15; if you order the Rose Wrap, 12 stems will be included.

 What we like: